Wing Reaches Market Cap of $40.01 Million (WING)

 Buying and Selling Wing

-It is usually not currently possible to purchase alternative cryptocurrencies such as Wing directly using U.S. dollars.
-Investors seeking to trade Wing should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wing using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Wing directly using US dollars.
+Investors seeking to trade Wing should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wing using one of the exchanges listed above.

 Receive News & Updates for Wing Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wing and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.